sachinjain2000/ML-Assignment/README.md

 # Run the container
 docker run -p 8888:8888 ml-apprentice-jupyter

-# Copy any of the Jupyter Notebook links provided in the terminal and run it on the browser of your choice (Example below)
+# Copy any of the Jupyter Notebook links provided in the terminal and run it on the browser of your choice (example below)
 To access the notebook, open this file in a browser:
     file:///home/jovyan/.local/share/jupyter/runtime/nbserver-7-open.html
 Or copy and paste one of these URLs: